 103.4 Liability.
-The Fire Code Official or any authorized representative and each member of the board of appeals, charged with the enforcement of this Code, acting in good faith and without malice in the discharge of his or her duties, shall not thereby render himself or herself personally liable for any damage that may accrue to Persons or property as a result of any act or omission in the discharge of such duties.
-The District shall defend and indemnify the Fire Code Official or any authorized representative or member of the board of appeals against any suit brought against such Person because of such act or omission performed by such Person in the enforcement of any provision of this Code or other pertinent laws or ordinances implemented through the enforcement of this Code.
+The fire code official or his any authorized representatives and each members of the board of appeals, charged with the enforcement of this Code, acting in good faith and without malice in the discharge of his or her duties, shall not thereby render himself or herself personally liable for any damage that may accrue to persons or property as a result of any act or omission in the discharge of his such duties.
+Any suit brought against The District shall defend and indemnify the fire code official or employee any authorized representative or member of the board of appeals against any suit brought against such person because of such act or omission performed by him such person in the enforcement of any provision of such this eCodes or other pertinent laws or ordinances implemented through the enforcement of this Code shall be defended by the legal department of the District until final termination of such proceedings, and any judgment resulting therefrom shall be assumed by the District.

 It is the intent of the Board of Directors to establish minimum standards for the protection of the public health, safety, and welfare.
 This Code shall not be construed to establish standards of performance, strength, or durability other than those specified.
-Neither this Code nor any service rendered in connection with or pursuant to its terms by District or County officers, inspectors, agents or employees is intended to be nor shall be construed against the District or any of its officers, inspectors, agents, or employees as the basis for any express or implied warranty or guarantee to any

-Person relative to or concerning any Structure or part, portion, or appurtenance thereto or thereof constructed, erected, altered, enlarged, repaired, moved, replaced, or removed pursuant to this Code or any permits because any Structure or portion thereof erected, constructed, altered, enlarged, repaired, moved, replaced, or removed, or any appliances installed, maintained, repaired or replaced hereunder does not meet the standards prescribed herein, or does not meet any other standards prescribed elsewhere as to performance, strength, durability or other characteristics.
+Neither this Code nor any services rendered in connection with or pursuant to its terms by District or County officers, inspectors, agents or employees, is intended to be nor shall be construed against the District or any of its officers, inspectors, agents, or employees as the basis for any express or implied warrantyies or guarantees to any person relative to or concerning any structure or part, portion, or appurtenance thereto or thereof constructed, erected, altered, enlarged, repaired, moved, replaced, or removed pursuant to this Code or any permits against the District or any of its officers, inspectors, agents, or employees because any structure or portion thereof erected, constructed, altered, enlarged, repaired, moved, replaced, or removed, or any appliances installed, maintained, repaired or replaced hereunder does not meet the standards prescribed herein, or does not meet any other standards prescribed elsewhere as to performance, strength, durability or other characteristics.

-This Code shall not be construed to relieve from or lessen the responsibility of any Person owning, operating, or controlling any Building or Structure for any damages to Persons or property caused by defects, nor shall the District or the County be held as assuming any such liability by reason of the inspections authorized by this Code or any permits or certificates of inspection issued under this Code.
+This Code shall not be construed to relieve from or lessen the responsibility of any person owning, operating, or controlling any building or structure for any damages to persons or property caused by defects, nor shall the District or the County be held as assuming any such liability by reason of the inspections authorized by this Code or any permits or certificates of inspection issued under this Code.